MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 To use your external calls to make decisions, reference them from your rules.

-For example, to reference an external call that's named **myCall** in your rule, use the following syntax:
+For example, to reference an external call named **myCall** in your rule, use the following syntax:

 External.myCall()